 You will need to decide about these things:

-You can make a parenting plan between you that suits your child.
+You can make a co-parenting plan between you that suits your child.
 It is not necessary to apply for a court Order to make the plan legally binding, but this is an option.

-• How to agree arrangements for your child - a parenting plan
+How to agree arrangements for your child - a co-parenting plan

 You can also include in your plan how you will communicate with each other and the child and resolve issues that may come up in the future – for example, by talking to each other and, if that does not resolve the issue, by using mediation.

-A parenting plan is an agreement that you sign up to voluntarily.
+A co-parenting plan is an agreement that you sign up to voluntarily.
 It is not legally binding like an Order from the court.
-If you want your parenting plan to be made legally binding, you will need a judge to review it and make it a court Order - see Consent Order in Types of family court Orders.
+If you want your co-parenting plan to be made legally binding, you will need a judge to review it and make it a court Order - see Order by Consent in Types of family court Orders.
 Legally binding means the parents are required under law to fulfil the agreement.

-A guide to preparing a parenting plan is available at Parenting Plan Guide.
+A guide to preparing a co-parenting plan is available at Parenting Plan Guide.
 You can use the headings suggested or agree your own.

-A family mediator can help you focus on the needs of your child, develop ideas and options relevant to your situation and help with drafting your parenting plan.
+A family mediator can help you focus on the needs of your child, develop ideas and options relevant to your situation and help with drafting your co-parenting plan.

 A court Order is a legally binding decision of the court made a judge.
 In Northern Ireland, only a judge in a court can make a court Order.
-It is possible to apply to the court for a court Order called a Consent Order to make your agreed parenting plan legally binding on you both.
+It is possible to apply to the court for a court Order called an Order by Consent to make your agreed parenting plan legally binding on you both.

 It is not compulsory to obtain a court Order for a parenting plan and it is up to personal preference.
 If you are able to talk about and negotiate your childcare arrangements easily, you should not need a court Order.
 It is generally best to write down the agreed childcare arrangements early in the separation to avoid anxiety for the child or confusion or disagreement at a later stage.

-If it has been difficult to reach an agreement and you are concerned that your child’s other parent will not follow it, you can apply for a Consent Order - see Apply for an Order.
+If it has been difficult to reach an agreement and you are concerned that your child’s other parent will not follow it, you can apply for an Order by Consent - see Apply for an Order.

 Family mediation